 To a logical mind, that seems like the obvious next step and an encouraging way to inspire someone to start substance abuse treatment.
 But to the addicted mind involves taking away something that has become a primary source of pleasure and reward.

 Plus, most drugs aren’t free.
 Maintaining a drug habit can get expensive.
 Moreover, long-term substance use isn’t always conducive to holding down a job.
-At some point, many people with this issue have to find alternative means of supporting their habit financially, and they may steal money to do so.
+At some point, many people with this issue have to find alternative means to support their habit financially, and they may steal money.

 Inability to Control Substance Use